Using an Excel Traffic Light Dashboard Template can track your sales or project activity quickly and supports KPIs using stoplight indicators.

 No more traffic jams if you use our Excel chart add-in!
 You can use this free widget to measure project risk, too.

-Take a closer look at our chart creator utility if you need more dashboard power; we introduce a free solution!
+If you need more dashboard power, look closer at our chart creator utility.
+We introduce a free solution!
 With its help, you can create stunning dynamic traffic light widgets.

 About KPI Widgets